SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

-Rotations can be seen in both the world frame and the trampolinists frame of reference.
+Rotations can be seen in both the world frame and the trampolinist's frame of reference.
 What appears to have happened, in this example, is that the board’s X-axis was rotating about an imaginary axis running across the Earth, East to West.

 The other oscillations are presumably processional.